Brooklyn (film): Plot

 In 1951, in Enniscorthy, a small town in southeast Ireland, Eilis Lacey lives with her mother and older sister, Rose.
-Although she is an intelligent young woman, Eilis is unable to find full-time employment, so she works weekends at a shop run by the spiteful Miss Kelly.
-Eilis often accompanies her friend Nancy to local dances, but she is uninterested in the local young men.
+Unable to find full-time employment, she works part-time for the spiteful Miss Kelly at her grocery shop.
+Eilis attends local dances with friend Nancy, but is uninterested in the local young men.

-Rose arranges with Father Flood, an Irish priest in Brooklyn, for Eilis to move to New York City, where, it is hoped, there will be more opportunities for her.
-On the trip over, Eilis suffers from seasickness, but is locked out of the shared toilet by the women in the adjoining cabin.
-Her bunkmate, Georgina, an experienced traveler returning to the United States after a visit home, comes to her aid and offers advice and support.
+Rose arranges with Father Flood, an Irish priest in Brooklyn, for Eilis to immigrate to New York City for a better life.
+On the trip over, Eilis' cabinmate, Georgina, an experienced traveller returning to the US, offers advice and support.

-In New York, Eilis moves into a Brooklyn boarding house run by Mrs Kehoe that caters to young Irish women, and Father Flood gets her a job as a salesclerk at a fancy department store, but she has difficulty adjusting to her new life.
-She feels homesick, particularly after reading the letters she receives from Rose.
-Upon learning this, Father Flood takes a more active interest in Eilis and gets her enrolled in night school bookkeeping classes at Brooklyn College, as she wants to become an accountant.
+In New York, Eilis lives in a Brooklyn boarding house run by Mrs Kehoe that caters to young immigrant Irish women.
+She finds a job at a department store, but has difficulty adjusting to her new life and suffers severe homesickness.
+Father Flood gets her enrolled in night school bookkeeping classes at Brooklyn College, as she wants to become an accountant.

 At an Irish dance, Eilis meets Tony Fiorello, an amiable Italian-American plumber.
-They begin dating, and, as their romance becomes more serious and she progresses in her studies, she gradually begins to feel more at home in Brooklyn.
+As their romance blossoms and she progresses in her studies, Eilis gradually feels more at home in Brooklyn.